This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-If medical mistakes caused your child’s cerebral palsy or if your child has been discriminated against, you have the legal right to sue.
+If medical mistakes caused your child’s cerebral palsy, you have the legal right to sue.
 The Virginia cerebral palsy lawsuit filing process can be confusing.
-By learning the basic steps and relying on an experienced Virginia cerebral palsy lawyer, you have a better chance of obtaining justice for your child.
+By learning the basic steps and relying on an experienced Virginia cerebral palsy lawyer, you have a better chance of getting justice for your child.

 Types of Cerebral Palsy Lawsuits You Can File in Virginia